Startup Austria

 Step 2: Prepare the project description.
 This is the core of the application.
 It should cover:

-- The state of the art (what exists today and why it is insufficient)
+• The state of the art (what exists today and why it's insufficient)

-- Your proposed approach (what you will do differently)
+• Your proposed approach (what you'll do differently)

-- The expected results (what you will have at the end)
+• The expected results (what you'll have at the end)

-- The exploitation plan (how you will commercialize the results)
+• The exploitation plan (how you'll commercialize the results)

 The project description is typically ten to twenty pages for a Basisprogramm application.
-For the Startup Scheck, it is shorter.
+For the Startup Scheck, it's shorter.

 Step 3: Prepare the budget.
 FFG budgets follow a specific format.
 Eligible costs include: personnel costs (including your own time valued at a defined rate), subcontracting, materials, equipment depreciation, travel, and overhead.
 Each cost category has specific rules about what qualifies.

 The budget is where most first-time applicants make mistakes.
 Be thorough but realistic.
 Overinflated budgets get flagged.
-Underestimated budgets mean you do not receive enough funding to complete the project.
+Underestimated budgets mean you don't receive enough funding to complete the project.

 Step 4: Submit the application.
 Applications are submitted through the FFG’s online portal (eCall).
 The system guides you through the required sections.
-There are no fixed deadlines for the Basisprogramm; applications are evaluated as they are received.
+There are no fixed deadlines for the Basisprogramm; applications are evaluated as they're received.

 Step 5: Evaluation.
 FFG evaluators assess your application on: novelty and innovation level, technical feasibility, economic potential, quality of the work plan, and qualification of the team.
 You may be invited for an interview or asked for additional information.